 Pianists Arthur Loesser (1894-1969) and Beryl Rubinstein (1898-1952) were fellow-faculty members at the Cleveland Institute of Music.
 They played recitals together from the 1920s to the 1940s.
 This promotional bulletin announces a 1940 appearance at New York’s Town Hall.
 Arthur Loesser was the half-brother of Broadway composer Frank Loesser.
 Amusingly, he would refer to Frank as “the evil of two Loessers.”

-Moving ahead some three decades, after essentially complete silence one of the first to begin performing the complete Trois rapsodies in concert again was the duo-pianist team of Frank Cooper and Martin Marks.
+Moving ahead some three decades, one of the first teams to begin performing the complete Trois rapsodies in concert again after years of neglect were duo-pianists Frank Cooper and Martin Marks.
 Their October 1967 live performance of the music at Butler University’s Clowes Memorial Hall has been uploaded to YouTube and can be heard here.

-The Casadesus’ full-bodied performance is viscerally very exciting, and I think it’s fair to say that no other recording since has conveyed quite the swagger that this team delivers.
+In the same vein, a review of the Columbia recording in the May 25, 1958 issue of the Los Angeles Times described Schmitt’s Trois rapsodies as “brilliant pieces almost all other duo-pianists have overlooked,” adding that the Casadesus Duo “play with splendid style and vivacity.”
+It’s true: The Casadesus’ full-bodied performance is viscerally very exciting, and I think it’s fair to say that no other recording since has conveyed quite the degree of swagger that this team delivers.

 The Casadesus recording is available to hear on YouTube.
 If you listen past the somewhat scratchy vinyl and the thin bass response (a defect in the transfer, not in the original Columbia recording which is satisfyingly full-bodied), you’ll discover just how effective the Casadesus interpretation is.